devcrack/sky_test/README.md

 ___

-In order to execute the project you must have installed:
+In order to run the project you must have installed:
 - NodeJS
 - NestJS
 - Docker